 Another form of illegal apartment are single room occupancy units that have been converted illegitimately to standard apartments.
 In some cases, landlords fail to update the building’s certificate of occupancy or certificate of no harassment when they undertake the conversion.

 “If you’re suspicious about this, go on the DOB website and see if your building has a CO.
 If it does, see if the apartment you're renting, or the general use of building, seems to conform with the CO,” Himmelstein says.
-“If the CO says every floor of the building has individual hotel rooms and you're being rented an apartment with a kitchen, bathroom, and bedroom, it’s probably an illegal apartment, and the landlord would have had to amend CO to reflect that different use.”
+“If the CO says every floor of the building has individual, hotel-like rooms and you're being rented an apartment with a kitchen, bathroom, and bedroom, it’s probably an illegal apartment, and the landlord would have had to amend CO to reflect that different use.”

 There are other types of CO violations that could make an apartment illegal.
 Some apartments, for instance, may have been zoned for commercial use, intended to be used as doctors’ offices or retail spaces, but are being rented illegally as residential units instead.